Richard Chase: Cannon Street

-Once living in this apartment, Chase began riding his bicycle to a rabbit farm; after purchasing the rabbits, he consumed their raw entrails at his apartment—frequently after liquefying the animal intestines and blood in his blender in the belief his doing so would prevent his heart from shrinking.
-Chase kept his apartment relatively clean, and his father would frequently visit to play games of chess.
-When Chase's father asked why he had live rabbits, Chase responded by saying that he was eating them; his father never looked into this any further, having already grown accustomed to his strange statements.
+Shortly after moving into his Cannon Street apartment, Chase began to frequently consume animal blood and plasma in a delusional belief that his doing so was a survival necessity to replenish his own insufficient and contaminated blood supply.
+Initially, Chase primarily killed rabbits he bought at a nearby rabbit farm; after purchasing the rabbits, he consumed their raw entrails and flesh at his apartment—frequently liquefying the animal intestines and blood, mixed with cola, in his blender in the belief his doing so would prevent his heart from shrinking.
+Initially, Chase kept his apartment relatively clean, and his father would frequently visit to play games of chess.
+When Chase's father asked why he had begun keeping live rabbits, Chase responded by saying that he was eating them; his father never looked into this claim further, having long grown accustomed to his son's fanciful statements.